pparacch/GettingAndCleaningData/codebook.md

 For reading the files a `read.table(file)` has been used.

 Some exploration of the loaded datasets has been done in order to have an overview of the provided data and avoid surprises.
-An example of the exploration done on the
+An example of the exploration done on the dataset can be found below.

-Please note how the loaded datasets have the same number of observations as expected.

 __test\_data ('test/X_test.txt') Summary__